@Billy-The-Crescent

 Set environment variable:

 As the long time consumed in this simulation, we only conduct the simulation for HisG.
 Since we have conducted Molecular Dynamics Simulation of the enzyme cns1, cns2, cns3 and its HisG domain, we'd like to use the result structure as the input protein file.
-For cns3-HisG domain we call it HisG_MD.pdb
+For cns3-HisG domain we call it HisG_MD.pdb.

-The first thing to do is to find and download the ligand structure, here, we search "Adenosine" in PDBeChem and dowload the ".pdb" file, we call it ADN.pdb
+The first thing to do is to find and download the ligand structure, here, we search "Adenosine" in PDBeChem and dowload the ".pdb" file, we call it ADN.pdb.

-According to the manual, the ligand is not a recognized entity in any of the force fields provided with GROMACS, so we can not use pdb2gmx
+According to the manual, the ligand is not a recognized entity in any of the force fields provided with GROMACS, so we can not use pdb2gmx to generate the topology of the ligand.

 The force field we will be using in this tutorial is CHARMM36, obtained from the MacKerell lab website.
 While there, download the latest CHARMM36 force field tarball and the "cgenff_charmm2gmx.py" conversion script, which we will use later.
 Download the version of the conversion script that corresponds to your installed Python version (Python 2.x or 3.x).